 The most important reason to be nice to animals and behave as if they have emotions is that kids mimic adults.

 If you behave nicely towards animals, your kids will too.
 In doing so, they become more socially competent, and empathic – toward people.

 In short, assuming that animals have emotions makes the world a better place, for people as well as animals.

 Want to learn more?
-Sign up to get blog updates, and I’ll keep you posted on upcoming free webinars and online courses, too!
+My online courses are wildly popular but only open for admission occasionally.
+Sign up to be kept in the loop, and I’ll keep you posted on upcoming free webinars, masterclasses, silly experiments and new blog posts, too!